3liz/lizmap-documentation/source/publish/customization/javascript.rst

 Examples
 --------

-In the directory ``lizmap-web-client/lizmap/install/qgis/media/js/`` you can find examples of suitable JavaScript code; just remove the extension ``.example`` and copy them to your media/js/default/ folder to activate them.
-You can also find some examples in the repository https://github.com/3liz/lizmap-javascript-scripts

 Here is a very small example allowing you to disable right click in Lizmap.
 Just add a file named e.g. ``disableRightClick.js`` with the following code: